TheresaLui/SelfHelpContent_v2/articles/partnercenter/dynamics365-onpremises-support.md

 # This topic will guide you to the support experience for Dynamics 365, including on premises

-This topic will guide you to the support experience for Dynamics 365, including on premises
+This topic will guide you to the support experience for Dynamics 365, including on premises.

 ## **Recommended Steps**